How To Build A Sophisticated Mobile Search Strategy

 Growing Organic SEO & Distributing Content Through Mobile Channels are top priorities for marketers according to State Of Inbound 2016.
 A sophisticated mobile search strategy delivers both.
 Here's how to do it.

 HubSpot's latest report, State Of Inbound 2016 is a survey of 4,500 respondents from over 132 different countries.
 One of the most interesting takeaways from this years report was that the majority of those surveyed had 2 priorities: 1. "growing SEO/organic presence" & 2.
 "Distributing content through predominantly mobile channels".
 Delving deeper into the report one thing is readily apparent, Mobile and Search are at the forefront of modern marketers minds,

-If everyone's marketing efforts are being focused on mobile then you absolutely must make sure your Mobile Search Strategy is in order.
+If everyone's digital marketing efforts are being focused on mobile then you absolutely must make sure your Mobile Search Strategy is in order.

 errr...mobile search strategy?

 If you haven't got a Mobile Search Strategy, well... lets help you put one together.
 Here's a simple(ish) hit list of things you need to consider to to #Win with Mobile Search.

 Unless you've been living under a marketing rock for the last 2 years you'll have noticed Google released an algorithm update back in early 2015 that specifically affects mobile rankings (affectionately called Mobilegeddon among those in the SEO hype circle jerk...).
 I even wrote about it a while back.
 Long story short, if your site doesn't adhere to Google's mobile best practice guidelines, you won't fair particularly well in mobile search results.

 If your site has to be pinched squeezed or squinted at on mobile, then things need to C̶h̶a̶n̶g̶ change.
 It's time to redesign that site.